bit-team/doc/mainwindow.rst

     |restore| Restore and delete new files
-        Restore selected files or folders to the original destination and delete files/folders in which are not in the snapshot.
+        Restore selected files or folders to the original destination and delete files/folders which do not exist in the snapshot.
 This will also delete files/folders which where excluded during taking the snapshot!
         Be extremely careful!!!

     |restore| Restore '/path' and delete new files
-        Restore the currently shown folder and all its content to the original destination and delete files/folders in which are not in the snapshot.
+        Restore the currently shown folder and all its content to the original destination and delete files/folders which do not exist in the snapshot.
         This will also delete files/folders which where excluded during taking the snapshot!
 Be extremely careful!!!